If you haven't found all the answers you hope for elsewhere on our site, we have curated answers to the questions we hear most often.

 - How do you communicate information to school families?

-You are welcome to submit an application at any time during the year; we do not have an application deadline.
+You are welcome to submit an application at any time during the year.
+Concordia has a priority deadline for preschool applications.
+2018-2019 Preschool applications received on or before January 15, 2018 will be guaranteed a preschool interview in February/March and be considered for the first round of offers.
+Applications after January 15, 2018 will be scheduled for interviews if space permits.
 Due to classroom capacity constraints, we encourage you to apply as soon as you feel comfortable with your school decision.
 When classroom capacity has been reached, accepted students will join the wait pool for that particular grade.

 The majority of our 155 teaching faculty are from the United States.
 In addition, many teachers are from Canada, Australia and China.
 All faculty members are certified teachers and 81% hold master’s degrees or higher.
 Nearly 90% of our teachers have over ten years teaching experience.
 We also enjoy a low annual teacher turnover rate.